And More Posts

 What elements make a bedroom different or unique?
 Whether large or small, a bedroom can be special if you work with the space you have.
 A small bedroom should have minimal furniture, a basic bed, side tables, and maybe a dresser.
 For a larger bedroom with a walk-in robe, a dresser in the room is not necessary.
 Try to keep furniture away from the bed and consider separating the space into two sections for a more comfortable layout.
 In a large room, an oversized comfy chaise with a side table might be a great addition, creating a cozy corner for relaxation without disturbing the made bed.
 The rooms in the example above are spacious, and the structural design enhances the overall feel of the space.
 It's important to think beyond the standard bed when designing a bedroom.
 A ceiling fan is always a welcome addition, air circulating in the room, no matter the size of the room, is most important especially if windows and doors are closed for noise or privacy.
 Bedside lamps are also important, one on each side, ideally matching.
 What is the priority for the lighting?
 To walk safely around the room?
 To read at night? (therefore the strength of the lighting) As a decorative element to the room?
 These questions will direct you to the correct bedside lamps.
 Regards the size of the lamps, too small can look just as bad as too tall, so take your time and work out the correct height, type and style and you won't make an unnecessary mistake.

 Here are some examples of sofa placements combined with an ottoman or a coffee table.
 Sofas come in various sizes and shapes, and we choose them for different reasons, such as comfort, to complete the lounge room, and to create a style that suits us.
 Sofas and occasional chairs are usually quite large, so it's important to have the right coffee table or ottoman to fit your layout for aesthetics and comfort.
+A rectangular room should have a rectangular ottoman and a square room should have a square or a round ottoman to reflect the shape of the room.
 Our guide shows different configurations and the best-sized coffee table or ottoman to use.
 It's important to choose a size that complements the sofas; a tiny table with a huge sofa will not look right, and vice versa.
 Scale is an important factor to consider in order to get the correct proportions.
 The ottoman or coffee table should be at least two-thirds the length of the longest sofa.
 Importantly being able to comfortably walk in and around the ottoman or coffee table is the most important thing.
 A curved sofa would require a round ottoman or coffee table.

 Square Ottomans - 450 x 450 x 400 H, 630 x 630 x 400 H, 900 x 900 x 400 H